farisachugthai/ipython/docs/source/overview.rst

 Overview
 ========

+.. am i just being dumb. what is a samp role?

 One of Python's most useful features is its interactive interpreter.
 It allows for very fast testing of ideas without the overhead of creating test files as is typical in most programming languages.